The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 What’s the first step if I’ve decided that NOW is the time to update or even create our first written procurement procedures manual?

-In this article, we’ll walk you through how to create a written procurement procedures manual from scratch for your organization.
+This article, will walk you through creating a written procurement procedures manual from scratch for your organization.

-I will also cover an easy-to-implement solution to get your procurement manual completed in record time!
+I will also cover an easy-to-implement solution to complete your procurement manual in record time!

 Get Started: Table of Contents